-The University of Tennessee, Knoxville, will accept transfer credit of similar content from any two- or four-year accredited institutions, normally institutions with regional accreditation status in the United States.
-Students from non-US colleges or universities should consult the transfer evaluators in the Office of the University Registrar for transfer eligibility.
+Transfer credit of similar content may be accepted from any two- or four-year accredited college, normally institutions with regional accreditation in the United States.
+Students from non-US colleges or universities should consult the transfer evaluators for transfer eligibility.

 College transcripts are evaluated after a student is admitted to the university, and typically are completed several weeks after the student is admitted.